Boelcke-Kaserne concentration camp: Conditions

-Housing conditions were particularly bad, because there were no bunks; prisoners had to sleep in a thin layer of straw.
-One of the garages held four blocks of prisoners still able to work, for whom conditions were slightly better, but for all prisoners, rations were grossly insufficient to sustain life.
+Housing conditions were particularly bad.
+Because there were no bunks, prisoners slept on a thin layer of straw.
+One of the garages held four blocks of prisoners still able to work and subjected them to slightly better living conditions, though all prisoners received rations grossly insufficient to sustain life.
 According to the Encyclopedia of Camps and Ghettos, "it is difficult to describe in words" the conditions in the second garage, where prisoners were left to die.
 More than 3,000 prisoners were forced into an area of only 1,800 m2.
 Although there were toilets, they did not work for lack of water, and many prisoners were unable to move.
 Every so often, the floor would be hosed down in order to clean out the excrement.
-SS guards barely entered the camp, instead allowing the prisoners to die from neglect.
+SS guards rarely entered the camp, instead allowing the prisoners to die from neglect.
 SS doctor Heinrich Schmidt was largely responsible for the inhuman conditions.
 The conditions were used to motivate prisoners in other subcamps to work hard lest they be sent to die at Boelcke-Kaserne.
 Prisoners called it a "living crematorium" (lebendes Krematorium).
 The death rate was so high that a special work detail was formed to move the corpses.
 Prisoners assigned to this duty could draw the rations of the dead.

 Boelcke-Kaserne housed the largest percentage of Jews in the Mittelbau-Dora complex, except for one labor subcamp for Jewish women.
 Forty percent of the prisoners were Polish, of whom most were thought to be Jews.
 The other main national groups were Russians, Frenchmen, and Hungarian Jews.
 Some were not concentration camp prisoners, but forced laborers who could no longer work.
 Most of the prisoner functionaries were German "green triangle" prisoners (convicted criminals) whose beatings and cruelty made the situation even worse.